Hemanth-Yarlagadda/Resume/README.md

 # Resume
-My personal resume on resume
+My personal resume on Azure

 ## Built using Azure services